baobabsoluciones/cornflow/cornflow-dags/README.rst

 4. a `Solver` class
 5. an `Application class`

+A few recommended additions:

+1. unit tests.
+2. a report.

 In its most minimalistic form: an app constitutes one file that contains all of this.
 In the following lines we will explain each of these concepts while using the graph-coloring example dag.
 This example can be found in the `DAG/graph_coloring` directory.